 The Chilean school choice system became one of the most deregulated in the world.
-Private-voucher schools, unlike public schools, could select their students and could be explicitly for-profit.
+Privatevoucher schools, unlike public schools, could select their students and could be explicitly for profit.
 The restriction to charge tuition to supplement the voucher subsidy was eased in 1993.
 Public schools were allowed to charge fees only at the secondary level, although in practice, few of them did.
-At its inception, the Chilean per-student subsidy was flat; it did not vary with family socio-economic resources.
-The flat voucher and the ability to select students provided strong incentives for privatevoucher schools to select

-Research on the Chilean system agrees that it helped attain universal coverage, but did not produce noticeably higher quality or equality in access to good-quality education. socio-economically advantaged students who had, on average, HE performance and were less demanding in terms of resources.
-At the same time, the add-on fees system provided an additional avenue for privatevoucher schools to select students based on their socioeconomic status.
+At its inception, the Chilean perstudent subsidy was flat; it did not vary with family socio-economic resources.
+The flat voucher and the ability to select students provided strong incentives for private-voucher schools to select socio-economically advantaged students who had, on average, HE performance and were less demanding in terms of resources.
+At the same time, the add-on fees system provided an additional avenue for private-voucher schools to select students based on their socio-economic status.